Joe Roberts (motorcyclist)

 Joe Roberts (born June 16, 1997) is an American professional motorcycle racer.
-Roberts competes in the FIM Moto2 World Championship with Italtrans Racing Team aboard a Kalex chassis bike.
+Roberts competes in the FIM Moto2 World Championship with OnlyFans American Racing Team aboard a Kalex chassis bike.

 Career

 Early career

 Roberts' introduction to motorcycles was at a young age.
 He first rode a 50 cc motorcycle just shy of his 4th birthday.
 Roberts's earliest competition was in youth flat track and Supermoto.
 From there he transitioned to mini-road racing on kart tracks and then to full sized tracks on a Honda RS125.
 He competed successfully for two seasons in the USGPRU (United States Grand Prix Racer's Union) finishing 3rd in points in 125GP in 2010.
 At the end of 2010 he was invited to the Red Bull MotoGP Rookies Cup try-outs for the 2011 season and was one of 12 selected from 100 applicants.

 Roberts spent 3 seasons (2011–2013) with the Red Bull Rookies.
 In his first season he recorded a win and a track record at Brno, a track he had never seen before.
 He improved his results in 2012 with best finishes of 2nd, 4th, 5th and was one of very few riders to be invited back for a 3rd year in 2013 to ride the new KTM Moto3 bike.
 Roberts showed good promise on the 4 stroke machine leading races in Jerez, Brno and Silverstone but some bad luck saw him fail to finish a number of races which lowered his final standing.
 That same year, just 6 days after his 16th birthday, he competed back in the US in the AMA aboard a Honda CBR600RR, recording a sensational double win at Barber Motorsports, setting a record for the youngest win in AMA Pro Road racing.
 He won again at Laguna Seca and scored another double win at Miller Motorsports Park, thereby scoring 5 wins from the 5 AMA races he entered.

-In 2014 he returned full-time to the US to ride for Team Hammer in AMA Daytona Sportbike on a Honda CBR600RR.
+In 2014, Roberts returned full-time to the US to ride for Team Hammer in AMA Daytona Sportbike on a Honda CBR600RR.
 However, the combination of an uncompetitive package and some injuries meant he wasn't able to continue his run of success from 2013.
 For 2015, Roberts returned to his winning ways aboard a Yamaha R6 in the new AMA/FIM MotoAmerica Stock600 class with 9 wins and a 2nd from 11 starts, sealing the championship at Laguna Seca, before the final round of the series at New Jersey, where he moved up to the Supersport class.
 There, he dominated practice and qualifying, had a runaway victory in Race 1 and finished a close second in Race 2.
 Finishing 3rd in Superprestigio in Las Vegas at the end of the year.
 2016 saw him compete in AMA/MotoAmerica Supersport on a Yamaha R6 where he climbed the podium 3 times and scored 3 pole positions.
 He was unfortunately forced to miss several races due to injury.